-The most common offender to a11y in Angular apps that I have seen are how click events are used.
-With Angular’s template binding syntax its very easy to create click events on practically anything we want.
+The most common offender to a11y in Angular apps that I have seen is how click events are used.
+With Angular's template binding syntax, it's straightforward to create click events on practically anything we want.

 To keep our application accessible we want to always use the